aidev9/tuts/pydantic-ai-masterclass/1-introduction/README.md

 - Part 13: Multi-Model Agents in PydanticAI: Unlocking Next-Gen AI Capabilities (Developer Tutorial)
 - Part 14: Mastering RAG in PydanticAI: Better AI Agents with Real-Time Data (Developer Tutorial)
 - Part 15: Masterclass Final Project: AI Resume Writing with Multiple Agents (Developer Tutorial)

+## Stay In Touch

+Stay ahead in the fast-paced world of AI by subscribing to our newsletter, **[Code the Revolution](https://aidev9.substack.com/)**!
+From cutting-edge tutorials to breaking industry news, we bring you the insights and tools you need to stay informed and inspired.
+Whether you're a developer, entrepreneur, or AI enthusiast, our newsletter ensures you're always in the loop.
+Don’t miss out—join a community that's shaping the future of AI. **[Subscribe now and revolutionize the way you code!](https://aidev9.substack.com/)**

 ## Looking for Collaborators